-Baja Mexico has so much accessible free beach camping that venturing into a traditional RV Park might not even cross your mind.
+Baja Mexico has so much accessible free beach camping that staying at one of Baja RV Parks might not even cross your mind.
 But if you are planning your adventure south of the border and looking to find hookups for electric, water and sewer, then a stop at these fantastic Baja RV Parks is what you’ll need.

-If you’re planning to RV Mexico exploring the Baja California Peninsula here are the 5 best RV parks for RV camping in Baja Mexico.
+If you’re planning to RV Mexico exploring the Baja California Peninsula.
+Here are 6 of the best RV parks for RV camping in Baja Mexico.

 The best way to start or end your Baja RV camping journey is at El Valle de Guadalupe.
-Mexico’s most well known wine region, El Valle de Guadalupe is just a few hours drive south of the California border.
-And when it comes to RV camping in El Valle de Guadalupe, there’s not better spot than El Valle RV Park.
+Mexico’s most well known wine region, El Valle de Guadalupe (VDG) is just a few hours drive south of the California border.
+And when it comes to RV camping in VDG, there’s not better spot than El Valle RV Park.

 The park features full hookups with beautiful views of the surrounding wine valley.
 They even have cute wine barrel pods for rent for non-motorhome guests as well as a giant wine bottle.
-The owners lived in San Diego before they sold everything and went on their own RV adventure, eventually deciding to open up their own Baja RV Park.
+The owners lived in San Diego before they sold everything and went on their own RV adventure.
+Eventually, they decided to open up their own Baja RV Park.

-They are the sweetest people you will meet and have the best recommendations for where to book a wine tasting in the area.
+They are the sweetest people you will meet.
+And they have the best recommendations for where to book a wine tasting in the area.

-If camping in a lush oasis in the desert sounds appealing to you, then look no further than Huerte Don Chano RV Park in Mulege, Baja California Sur.
+If camping in a lush oasis in the desert sounds appealing to you, then look no further than Huerte Don Chano RV Park in Mulege.
 Green grassy sites surrounded by palms and tropical plants makes it the perfect reprieve from the surrounding desert.

 The best part about this Baja RV Park is that it makes a perfect launching point for exploring the beaches of Bahia Concepcion.
 Head out to the beaches for the ultimate Baja boondocking experience then drive back to Don Chano’s when your tanks need the full hookup treatment.